dhaess/WeaVA/README.md

-# Getting Started with Create React App
+# CitizenWeatherVA

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created in the master thesis "Visual Analysis of Weather Events observations based on Crowd-sourced data by MeteoSwiss" from Dominique Hässig.

-## Available Scripts
+## Scripts

-In the project directory, you can run:
+Start the front end with:

-### `npm start`
+### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.